 Earning a bartending certificate or license from a bartending school has its benefits.
-If you’re totally new and wanting to learn how to to bartend so you can make a career switch, for example.
+If you’re totally new and wanting to learn how to become a bartender so you can make a career switch, it can help you quickly and efficiently cover bartending basics.
 Or if you're a barback looking to press the fast-forward button on your bar career.
 Bartending school forces you to spend hour after hour perfecting your bartending technique.

 So what good is it?
 Let’s look at some pros and cons of going to bartending school, then compare that with the average cost of attending bartender school.
 Only then will you know if bartending school is worth it.

 The Pros of Bartending School